SchmockLord/Base-EFI-for-Intel-11th-Gen-Rocket-Lake/README.md

 VirtualSMC.kext|Emulates the SMC chip found on real macs, without this macOS will not boot.
-Whatevergreen.kext|Lilu plugin for managing both internal GPU and AMD GPUs RestrictEvents.kext|Suppress notifications e.g. on wrong RAM placement USBPorts_Z590i_VisionD.kext|You need a usb port mapping that stays within the 15 port limit.
+Whatevergreen.kext|Lilu plugin for managing both internal GPU and AMD GPUs RestrictEvents.kext|Suppress notifications e.g. on wrong RAM placement USBPorts_Z590i_VisionD.kext|You need a USB-port mapping that stays within the 15 port limit.
+Total number of HSxx and SSxx ports count.
 Otherwise macOS will not boot.
-Total number of HSxx and SSxx ports count.
-This is just a sample of the Gigabyte Z590i Vision D. Many ports might work with your board, but you need to customize this for your board if you want all the ports working correctly.
+This is just a sample of the Gigabyte Z590i Vision D which stays within the 15 ports limit and is a good initial setup.
+Many ports will work with other boards, but you need to customize this for your board if you want all the ports working correctly.

-## optional Kexts
+## Optional Kexts

 Kext|Description
 :----|:----